justbehappy520/BMC-CS223/C02/README.md

-distancs.c does not work as intended.
+distances.c does not work as intended.